Eudaimonia: Definition and etymology

-So, as Aristotle points out, saying that a eudaimonic life is a life that is objectively desirable and involves living well is not saying very much.
-Everyone wants to be eudaimonic; and everyone agrees that being eudaimonic is related to faring well and to an individual's well-being.
-The really difficult question is to specify just what sort of activities enable one to live well.
-Aristotle presents various popular conceptions of the best life for human beings.
-The candidates that he mentions are a (1) life of pleasure, (2) a life of political activity, and (3) a philosophical life.

 Eudaimonia and areté

 One important move in Greek philosophy to answer the question of how to achieve eudaimonia is to bring in another important concept in ancient philosophy, aretē ('virtue').
 Aristotle says that the eudaimonic life is one of "virtuous activity in accordance with reason" [1097b22–1098a20]; even Epicurus, who argues that the eudaimonic life is the life of pleasure, maintains that the life of pleasure coincides with the life of virtue.
 So, the ancient ethical theorists tend to agree that virtue is closely bound up with happiness (areté is bound up with eudaimonia).
 However, they disagree on the way in which this is so.
+A major difference between Aristotle and the Stoics, for instance, is that the Stoics believed moral virtue was in and of itself sufficient for happiness (eudaimonia).
+For the Stoics, one does not need external goods, like physical beauty, in order to have virtue and therefore happiness.

-One problem with the English translation of areté as 'virtue' is that we are inclined to understand virtue in a moral sense, which is not always what the ancients had in mind.
-For a Greek, areté pertains to all sorts of qualities we would not regard as relevant to ethics, for example, physical beauty.
-So it is important to bear in mind that the sense of 'virtue' operative in ancient ethics is not exclusively moral and includes more than states such as wisdom, courage and compassion.
-The sense of virtue which areté connotes would include saying something like "speed is a virtue in a horse," or "height is a virtue in a basketball player."
+One problem with the English translation of areté as virtue is that we are inclined to understand virtue in a moral sense, which is not always what the ancients had in mind.
+For Aristotle, areté pertains to all sorts of qualities we would not regard as relevant to ethics, for example, physical beauty.
+So it is important to bear in mind that the sense of virtue operative in ancient ethics is not exclusively moral and includes more than states such as wisdom, courage, and compassion.
+The sense of virtue which areté connotes would include saying something like "speed is a virtue in a horse", or "height is a virtue in a basketball player".
 Doing anything well requires virtue, and each characteristic activity (such as carpentry, flute playing, etc.) has its own set of virtues.
-The alternative translation 'excellence' (or 'a desirable quality') might be helpful in conveying this general meaning of the term.
+The alternative translation excellence (a desirable quality) might be helpful in conveying this general meaning of the term.
 The moral virtues are simply a subset of the general sense in which a human being is capable of functioning well or excellently.